Financial-Times/origami/README.md

+# Still to do:
+- Rename, this component is a subbrand it's something else
+- Fix the drawer, it's hacked in, it should be properly inlcuded from o-header
+- Silent mode
+- Themes (tools/services)
+- check it works with the build service
+- no-js
+- README

 # o-header-subbrand [![CircleCI](https://circleci.com/gh/Financial-Times/o-header.png?style=shield&circle-token=41f2b7b7e669f2d4adb55ad97cf755d3ed4b93c3)](https://circleci.com/gh/Financial-Times/o-header-subbrand)

 This header is for tools and services built by the Financial Times.
 If you would like to contribute, please read our [contributing guide]